css-materials/course-site/content/homework/explore-data/index.md

 Your repository for this assignment includes a set of questions, some very specific and others more open-ended.
 Answer all of them.

-For all questions, drop missing data where appropriate.

 Note that the repository contains a demo folder with example outputs.
 Your solutions do not need to perfectly replicate these examples, especially for the last open-ended question, but they are a good starting point.